return to Natural Dog Health Remedies

 A dog is dehydrated when she loses both water and the minerals in the water (electrolytes), such as sodium, chloride and potassium.

-Signs of Dog Dehydration
+Dog Dehydration Symptoms

-Skin Elasticity
+Loss of Skin Elasticity

-A dog that is dehydrated will lose elasticity in his skin.
 One way to test for skin elasticity is to grasp the loose skin over the dog's shoulders, lift it up as far as it will stretch, and then release.
 If the skin does not snap back into place immediately, it is likely that the dog is dehydrated.

 Slow Capillary Refill Time

-A dehydrated dog will also have slow capillary refill time.
 A simple test is to examine the dog's gums.
 Gently press a finger against the gums until the area becomes white and release.
 In a normal dog, the pinkish color should return to the area almost immediately.
 A delay in the refill time can be indicative of dehydration.

 Dull Sticky Gums